Niltonjuniorphd/legendary-wingedhorse/OOP_lessons/Class/README.md

 # Object Oriented Programming (OOP)
-This repository demonstrates the usage of classes and inheritance from the modules classWriteStandard and inheritanceStandard, respectively.
+This folder contains exercices to demonstrate the usage of classes and inheritance from the modules classWriteStandard and inheritanceStandard, respectively.

 ## Overview
 The provided code showcases the instantiation and manipulation of objects from the ClassName and Inheritance classes.
 It covers the following functionalities: